-- His father, Kevin, played football (offensive line) at Stanford and in the NFL with the Buffalo Bills (1987) and then briefly with the San Francisco 49ers. - His father was on the field for perhaps the most famous play in college football history-he was on the kickoff coverage unit for Stanford in the California game in 1982 when the Bears scored as time ran out through the Cardinal band. - · His older brother, Kyle, played football and lacrosse at CSU-Pueblo.
+- His father, Kevin, played football (offensive line) at Stanford and in the NFL with the Buffalo Bills (1987) and then briefly with the San Francisco 49ers. - His father was on the field for perhaps the most famous play in college football history-he was on the kickoff coverage unit for Stanford in the California game in 1982 when the Bears scored as time ran out through the Cardinal band. - His older brother, Kyle, played football and lacrosse at CSU-Pueblo.

-- After his CU career ends, Iverson plans to train to try to make it into the NFL.
+- Has been the team's starting long snapper for each of the last four seasons. - After his CU career ends, Iverson plans to train to try to make it into the NFL.
 He looks at former CU and current New Orleans Saints long snapper Justin Drescher as the model for what he needs to do in order to accomplish that goal.
 "I need to get a little bigger and obviously consistency is huge in the NFL.
 One thing that I learned from a guy like (Justin) Drescher is consistency.
-The guy's got a great attitude and works hard." - He his second on the team in career special teams points. - He made his 13th career special teams tackle in the team's loss at Arizona State, tying the school's all-time tackles record by a long snapper (Chris O'Donnell 1987-90) - He has helped force 24 fair catches on punts during his career. - In 2012, he was one of 50 players named to the Burlsworth Trophy watch list, given to the top player that used to be a walk-on. - Has handled all 266 punt team snaps dating back to his freshman year, and has snapped all 124 balls for placement kicks the last three years.
-Of those 390 combined snaps, there has only been one bad snap. - Has played in 46 career games, tied for the most, along with Derrick Webb and Chidera Uzo-Diribe, on the current roster. - · He joined the team as an invited walk-on for August 2010 drills and was one of seven true freshmen to play for the Buffs that season.
+The guy's got a great attitude and works hard." - · He his second on the team in career special teams points. - He made his 15th career special teams tackle in the team's win over Cal, thereby setting the school's all-time tackles record by a long snapper breaking the previous record of 13 set by former long snapper Chris O'Donnell (1987-90). - He has helped force 24 fair catches on punts during his career. - In 2012, he was one of 50 players named to the Burlsworth Trophy watch list, given to the top player that used to be a walk-on. - Has handled all 271 punt team snaps dating back to his freshman year, and has snapped all 132 balls for placement kicks the last three years.
+Of those 403 combined snaps, there has only been one bad snap. - Has played in 47 career games, tied for the most, along with Derrick Webb and Chidera Uzo-Diribe, on the current roster. - He joined the team as an invited walk-on for August 2010 drills and was one of seven true freshmen to play for the Buffs that season.
 However, he was the only one of the seven who was a walk-on. - Was just the sixth walk-on to play as a true freshman at CU since 1986. - Iverson is just the third long snapper since the 2001 season, as he looks to continue in the trend of four-year starters there following in the footsteps of Greg Pace (2002-05) and Justin Drescher (2006-09, currently playing for the New Orleans Saints), who are the only three players to long snap since 2001. - Iverson lettered three times at Newport Harbor High School (Newport Beach, Calif.) in football.
-He was the recipient of the Newport Harbor's Scholar-Athlete award as both a junior and senior. - As an outside linebacker in high school, he was first-team all-Sunset League and Newport Harbor High School's Defensive Player of the - Former special teams coach Kent Riddle became aware of Iverson during snapping guru Chris Rubio's national long-snapping camps.
+He was the recipient of the Newport Harbor's Scholar-Athlete award as both a junior and senior. - As an outside linebacker in high school, he was first-team all-Sunset League and Newport Harbor High School's Defensive Player of the Year - Former special teams coach Kent Riddle became aware of Iverson during snapping guru Chris Rubio's national long-snapping camps.